davidcrowe/gatewaystack-chatgpt-starter/README.md

 - maps `sub` → `uid`
 3) Tool execution:
 - **Hello World tools** can run locally (pure functions)
-- OR you can forward to a backend using Proxyabl (and the backend verifies the same JWT)
+- OR you can forward to a backend using Proxyabl (the backend verifies the same JWT)

 **OAuth token all the way through**
 - Gateway verifies the JWT